Have You Been Injured on the Job?

 Finally, an attorney with experience in representing injured workers in South Carolina will be able to provide something essential to gaining a favorable outcome in your case: they’ll be dedicated protecting your rights and yours alone.

 Insurance companies often use negotiating tactics designed to put immense emotional and financial pressure on injured workers, pushing them to settle for lower amounts or presenting “final offers” that are truly anything but final.
 On occasion, seemingly favorable settlements are offered that hide potentially serious negative consequences down the road.

 With a Workers’ Compensation attorney by your side, you’ll be able to engage in more productive negotiations, ensure that settlement agreements are properly written to protect your future interests, and put together reasonably accurate estimations of future medical expenses to add into settlement amounts.
 Should you go to trial, you’ll have an attorney by your side who already understands every detail and complexity of your case.

 While Workers’ Compensation judges do approve settlements, they are not focused on protecting any specific party in the case.

 When you work with a lawyer with experience in Workers’ Compensation, you are working with someone who will dedicate themselves to representing you.

-When you work with our Workers’ Compensation attorneys in Columbia, SC, Marti Bluestein and Allison Sullivan will dedicate themselves to protecting and advancing your rights as someone who became injured or ill on the job.
+When you work with our Workers’ Compensation attorneys, Marti Bluestein and Allison Sullivan will dedicate themselves to protecting and advancing your rights as someone who became injured or ill on the job.